The Seattle Underground

 What a fascinating tour it proved to be.
 There’s not much in the way of structure left, but all the foundations and even some of the streets are still there.
 There’s store front windows, preserved brick archways, and a bank teller window.
 All of this going on while the Seattle residents thump their way past overhead.
 It’s incredible, really.
 What’s also incredible is the story of how it got there, and how an entire city was raised because of a string of disasters.

-In the years following Seattle’s discovery in 1851, the inhabitants had a difficult time.
+In the years following Seattle’s founding in 1851, the inhabitants had a difficult time.
 They had a few things going for them like Henry Yesler’s famous saw mill and accompanying wharfs.
 Thanks to his efforts, lumber was the city’s biggest export, and it was used to build most of the all-wooden buildings and sidewalks in the business districts and residential areas.
 Coal was discovered in the Cascade mountains in the 1870s, and quickly became Seattle’s second-biggest export.
 With the help of these and some hard-working citizens endowed with the “Seattle Spirit,” the town had the makings of something special.
 However, there came some hiccups that caused major disruptions.

 One of the biggest problems was the rain.
 At that time, a lot of Seattle was built right on the waterfront of Puget Sound.
 Sawdust from Mr. Yesler’s mill gave the false impression of solid ground to build on.
 But actually, it was a soft, squishy outlet that didn’t do well with the copious amounts of rain and waves at high tide.
 To combat regular flooding, many of the buildings were raised up on wooden stilts.
 However, the tides and extra water still wreaked havoc, especially with the sewer system.
 A cheap, shoddy job of wooden tunnels beneath the buildings, the system backed up every day when the tide came in.
 While locals were well aware to stay away from toilets during high tide, visitors to the city weren’t so fortunate.
 Seattle became infamous for its “fountain toilets” that… well… didn’t spew water.